 How can it be prevented?

-Most studies have shown that condoms don’t protect you from getting HPV.
+Most studies have shown no protective effect of condoms for HPV.

-However, even though condoms do not seem to provide 100% protection against HPV infection, they have been shown to reduce the risk of the development of genital warts by 30% in women and about 40% in men.
+However, even though condoms do not seem to provide effective protection against HPV infection, condoms have been shown to reduce the risk of the development of genital warts by 30% in women and about 40% in men.
 Condoms have also been shown to reduce the risk of cervical cancer in women.

 There is a vaccine which is highly effective against sexually transmitted HPV.
-There are programs to try to maximise its uptake by young Aboriginal and Torres Strait Islander people.
-Rates of cervical cancer are very high in Aboriginal and Torres Strait Islander women so getting this vaccine is very important.
+There are programs to try to maximise its uptake by young Aboriginal and Torres Strait Islander women.
+Rates of cervical cancer are very high in Indigenous Australian women so uptake of this vaccine is very important.

 HPV (genital and anal warts) & HIV